MC-E/DragonDiffusion/README.md

 ---

 # Introduction
 **DragonDiffusion** is a turning-free method for fine-grained image editing.
 The core idea of DragonDiffusion comes from [score-based diffusion](https://arxiv.org/abs/2011.13456).
-It can perform various editing tasks, including object moving, object resizing, object appearance replacement, content dragging, and object pasting. **DiffEditor** further improves the editing accuracy and flexibility of DragonDiffusion, and introduces image prompt into image editing.
+It can perform various editing tasks, including object moving, object resizing, object appearance replacement, content dragging, and object pasting. **DiffEditor** further improves the editing accuracy and flexibility of DragonDiffusion.

 # 🔥🔥🔥 Main Features
 ### **Appearance Modulation**